 Statistics from the Equal Employment Opportunity Commission (EEOC) show that 37 percent of sexual harassment claims filed by women come from employees working in the restaurant industry.
 These numbers show sexual harassment in the restaurant industry has become widespread.

 Recent lawsuits in southern California can give us a glimpse of what sexual harassment looks like for restaurant workers.
 Several women have filed lawsuits against P.F.
 Chang’s, a national chain of Chinese restaurants.
 A woman who filed one of the lawsuits claimed a male coworker forced her hands down his pants.
 Other women have reported attempts by male coworkers to grab and kiss.

 California and federal laws protect workers against sexual harassment from supervisors and coworkers.
 Workers who have been sexually harassed may have legal options to hold their employers accountable.

-The Law Offices of Kesluk, Silverstein & Jacob is a Los Angeles labor law firm with experience helping workers who have been hurt by sexual harassment.
+Kesluk, Silverstein, Jacob & Morrison, P.C. is a Los Angeles labor law firm with experience helping workers who have been hurt by sexual harassment.